 Newport in Perry County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in this topic list: Notable Places.
-In addition, it is included in the William G. Pomeroy Foundation series list.
-A significant historical year for this entry is 1999.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Government & Politics.
+In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+A significant historical month for this entry is July 1841.

 Location.
-40° 28.605′ N, 77° 7.965′ W. Marker is in Newport, Pennsylvania, in Perry County.
-Marker is on North 4th Street (Pennsylvania Route 849) just north of Market Street (Pennsylvania Route 34), on the right when traveling north.
-Marker is located in Newport Heritage Park at the northeast corner of the intersection.
+40° 28.598′ N, 77° 7.963′ W. Marker is in Newport, Pennsylvania, in Perry County.
+Marker is at the intersection of Market Street (PA 34) and South 4th Street on Market Street (PA 34).
+The marker is near the Lutheran Church.
 Touch for map.
 Marker is in this post office area: Newport PA 17074, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 10, 2021.
-It was originally submitted on June 10, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 57 times since then.
-Photos: 1, 2, 3. submitted on June 10, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on June 16, 2016.
+It was originally submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 675 times since then and 84 times this year.
+Photos: 1, 2, 3, 4. submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.